-If you have lent money that the borrower has agreed through a promissory note to repay, and you are charging interest on that loan, you will earn interest income that, by law, you must report to the Internal Revenue Service.
+If you have lent money someone and you are charging interest on that loan, you will earn interest income that you must report to the Internal Revenue Service.
 There are exceptions and conditions attached to this rule, but the IRS essentially considers all interest earned from loans of any kind as taxable income.

 A promissory note is a signed and legal contract to repay a loan.
 The borrower and the lender agree to terms spelled out in the note, including the rate of interest and the repayment schedule.
 Some promissory notes come with "balloon" payment clauses, acceleration clauses if a payment is missed, or "on demand" conditions that allow the lender to demand repayment in full at any time.
-But no matter the terms, any interest earned from a promissory note is taxable income.
+However, none of these specifics change the the fact that, no matter the terms, any interest earned from a promissory note is taxable income.